tannerjallen/tannerjallen.com/src/pages/about.md

 title: "About Me"
 ---

 I’m a Technical Editor with a background in engineering and a passion for automation, emerging technologies, and solving complex problems.
 I specialize in technical writing and editing with a focus on automation, transforming traditional workflows by leveraging Large Language Models (LLMs), Python scripting, and Docs-as-Code methodologies.
+Want proof?
+Check [this](https://github.com/tannerjallen) out.

 ## What I Do